-There have been several improvements made in the SEGUE Stellar Parameter Pipeline (SSPP; Lee et al. 2008a; 2008b; Allende Prieto et al. 2008a) since the release of DR6.
-In particular, the SSPP averages no longer suffer under-estimated of metallicities (by about 0.3 dex) for stars approaching solar metallicity.
-This improvement was accomplished by adding synthetic spectra with super-solar metallicities to two of the synthetic grid matching techniques (NGS1 and NGS2), as well as through a recalibration of the CaIIK2, ACF, CaIIT, and ANNRR methods.
+There have been several improvements made in the SSPP (Lee et al. 2008a; 2008b; Allende Prieto et al. 2008a) since the release of DR6.
+In particular, in DR6, the SSPP underestimated metallicities (by about 0.3 dex) for stars approaching solar metallicity.
+This was fixed in DR7 by adding synthetic spectra with super-solar metallicities to two of the synthetic grid matching techniques (NGS1 and NGS2), and by recalibrating the CaIIK2, ACF, CaIIT, and ANNRR methods.
 See Table 5 in Lee et al. (2008a) for the naming convention for each technique.
 Two new techniques (ANNRR and CaIIK3) were also added to the SSPP metallicity estimation schemes, and contributed to the high-metallicity performance improvement.